pypyr/pypyr/README.rst

       cmd:
         run: 'echo ${PWD}'
         save: True
+        cwd: './current/working/dir/here'

+If ``cwd`` is specified, will change the current working directory to *cwd* to execute this command.
+The directory change is only for the duration of this step, not any subsequent steps.
+If *cwd* is specified, the executable or program specified in *run* is relative to the *cwd* if the *run* cmd uses relative paths.

+If ``cwd`` is not specified, defaults to the current working directory, which is from wherever you are running ``pypyr``.

-Be aware that if save is True, all of the command output ends up in memory.
+Be aware that if *save* is True, all of the command output ends up in memory.
 Don't specify it unless your pipeline uses the stdout/stderr response in subsequent steps.
 Keep in mind that if the invoked command return code returns a non-zero return code pypyr will automatically raise a *CalledProcessError* and stop the pipeline.

-If save is True, pypyr will save the output to context as follows:
+If *save* is True, pypyr will save the output to context as follows:

 .. code-block:: yaml